Choenyi Tsering: Acting career

-At the age of 13, Tsering appeared in an advertisement for a Tibetan medicine.
+At the age of 13, Choenyi Tsering appeared in an advertisement for a Tibetan medicine.
 It was her first ever advertising campaign as a model.

-She made her film debut in Zhanian Instrument (1999), playing Gesang.
+Choenyi Tsering made her film debut in Zhanian Instrument (1999), playing Gesang.
+The film was produced and distributed by CCTV-6.

 In 2002, she attended the Tourism Ambassador of Tibet trials and won the Champions.
-In the fellowing year, she got the first place in the "Fifty-six Golden Flower Beauty Pageant of National Minorities" contest.
-After playing minor roles in various films and television series, Tsering received her first leading role in a series called Changpiao Zhuangge (2008).
+In the following year, she got the first place in the "Fifty-six Golden Flower Beauty Pageant of National Minorities" contest.

+After playing minor roles in various films and television series, Choenyi Tsering received her first leading female role in a series called Changpiao Zhuangge (2008).

 In 2009, she won the top place in Come on!
 Oriental angel (《加油！东方天使》), a Talent Show program aired on Dragon Television.

-In 2010, Tsering became the Penghu Islands Tourist Image Propaganda Ambassador.
+In 2010, Choenyi Tsering became the Penghu Islands Tourist Image Propaganda Ambassador.
 That same year, she appeared uncredited in the biographical historical television series Huang Yanpei as a journalist.

-Her first major film role was in Wuye Paimen (2011).
+Choenyi Tsering's first major film role was in Wuye Paimen (2011).
 It was released on 26 August 2011.

-In 2013, she had key supporting role as Princess Aliya in Love Yunge from the Desert, for which she received praise.
-That same year, Tsering was cast as Zhang Lihua/ Zhu Gui'er in Heroes in Sui and Tang Dynasties, a television series based on Chu Renhuo's historical novel Sui Tang Yanyi.
-She had a minor role as Jia Jia in Pang Ho-Cheung's romance film Women Who Know How to Flirt Are the Luckiest.
+In 2013, she had key supporting role as Princess Aliya in Love Yunge from the Desert.
+She was praised for her role.
+The series was produced by Yu Zheng and stars Angelababy, Du Chun, Lu Yi, Chen Xiao and Yang Rong.
+That same year, she was cast as Zhang Lihua/ Zhu Gui'er in Heroes in Sui and Tang Dynasties, which was produced by Zhejiang Yongle Film & TV Production.
+The series is an adaptation based on Chu Renhuo's historical novel Sui Tang Yanyi.
+She had a minor role as Jia Jia in Pang Ho-Cheung's Women Who Know How to Flirt Are the Luckiest, a romance film starring Huang Xiaoming, Zhou Xun, Sonia Sui and Evonne Xie.